| Market based approaches to spectrum management include spectrum

 Quotient has undertaken a number of major assignments in this

-new area and, where appropriate, continues to advise on more conventional
+area and continues to advise on forward looking, as well as more conventional,

 - For the Dutch Ministry of Economic Affairs we led the development